LukaszMazurek/NxQueen/README.md

 # NxQueen
-backtracking solution of NxQueen proble with visualisation in pygame
+backtracking solution of NxQueen problem with visualisation in pygame